I’ve covered Westminster for 40 years – abuse of MPs is getting worse | Andrew Grice

-I called Jo Cox a friend – the tragic death of Sir David Amess has made me wonder ‘what’s changed?’ since 2016
+I called Jo Cox a friend.
+The tragic death of Sir David Amess has left me wondering ‘What’s changed?’ since 2016

 Commons speaker pays tribute to Sir David Amess as ‘a stalwart of parliament’